NullTale/VolFx/README.md

 ## Build in Effects

 VolFx was built to be highly configurable and most of the effects are powerful in their [combination](https://twitter.com/NullTale/status/1693158627442364490) <br>
-There can be a number of custom `Blit` passes controlled via material for easy effect implementation(permanent effects).
+There can be a number of custom `Blit` passes controlled via material for easy effect implementation.

 #### Extended Color Adjustments
 With the curve you can adjust the range on which part of the image to apply Color Adjustement <br>